Cognitive Behavioural Therapy – CBT

-Tranceform’s Cognitive Behavioural Therapy programme (commonly known as CBT) is a “talking intervention” based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”
+Tranceform’s Cognitive Behavioural Therapy Programme (commonly known as CBT) is a “talking therapy” based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”

-It is built on five key CBT principles and directly addresses a number of ‘thinking errors’ or ‘traps’ that people frequently ‘fall into’ as a result of previously learned or socially conditioned thinking styles.
+It is built on five key CBT principles and directly addresses a number of ‘unhelpful thinking styles‘ or ‘traps’ that people frequently ‘fall into’ as a result of previously learned or socially conditioned thinking styles.

 At Tranceform we can help you to cope and overcome many mental barriers and limitations using Cognitive Behavioural Therapy’s proven methods.